marrow/WebCore/docs/source/core/basic/databases.rst

 ``db.connections``
    A comma-separated list of database connections.
 The name used here is used as the prefix for the database-specific configuration.
+The name "core" is only used as an example -- it can be any string you want.

 ``db.core.engine``
    Here you tell WebCore which database engine you wish to use.